tomdierckx/StudentContest.APIThrottleHandler/samples/StudentContestWeb/Clustered/README.md

 After starting both the servers check for ‘member joined’ log messages in all consoles to validate the clustered configuration.

 After the handler has been implemented on both API managers.
 And applied in the synapseDefinition for the studentContest API.
 The Throttling per email adress should happen on cluster level.
-A second call to APIM1/APIM2 will be trottled out.
+A second call with the same email adress to APIM1/APIM2 will be trottled out.